parallaxsecond/parsec-client-java/README.md

 # Parsec Java Client

-To enabled Parsec support in the Java Ecosystem, this repository contains multiple implementaiton(s) of Java Client that consumes the API Providers by the Parsec Service.
-Using this library is possible in two ways, as a Basic Java Client and/or as a Native Java JCA Interface.
+This repository contains a Java Client and a [JCA provider](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) for Parsec.
+The client exposes the [PSA Crypto API](https://github.com/ARMmbed/mbed-crypto/blob/psa-crypto-api/docs/PSA_Cryptography_API_Specification.pdf) to Java Applications and the JCA Provider allows existing applications that employ JCA to switch to Parsec.

+*Note*: this client is at an early stage of development and not yet ready for production use.
+We welcome contributions!

 ## In this repository

-The following are the
+The repository contains the following packages:

-- parsec-client-java : Basic Client
+- parsec-client-java : PSA Crypto API Client
-- parsec-interface-java: wrapper
-- parsec-jca-java: This is the native JCA (Java Cryptograpy Adapter..)
+- parsec-jca-java: JCA Provider
+- parsec-interface-java: Private wrapper for protobuf classes and socket communication
-- parsec-protobuf-java: This is submodule of the PArsec Protobuf where java classes are generated
+- parsec-protobuf-java: Java Protobuf classes (generated)
-- parsec-testcontainers: collection of Docker test containers to test the use of Java Client
+- parsec-testcontainers: Collection of Docker test containers for development & testing

 # How to use this library
-Here is explain how to use the Parsec Java-Client library in your application
+TODO

 # How to develop the Parsec Java Client
-If you'd like to get started in developing parsec further, we explain how to get started and the design behind the support for parsec in java
+TODO

 # Example Implementations
-There are a number of example implementations of both the basic java client and JCA client along with a demo (seperate repository)
+There are a number of example implementations of both the basic java client and JCA provider along with a demo (separate repository)
-Both the tests and workshop demo cover the basic functionality of Parsec that address the majority of use cases, the following
+Both the tests and workshop demo cover the basic functionality of the current implementation:

 - Parsec JCA Tests [**Link**](/parsec-jca-test)
 - Parsec Test Containers [**Link**](/parsec-testcontainers)